 4. Consider the curve of your false nails.

 Don’t get so focused on length that you forget about the curve.
 Some false nails are very straight while others have a curved design.
-Think about what you want your final look to be and what is going to be the easiest for doing all of your jobs.
-Read: Typing and washing the dishes.
+Think about what you want your final look to be and what is going to be the easiest for doing all of your daily activities.

 5. Think about the look you want.

 Do you want a natural finish or do you want something fun?
 If you’re craving a bit of pizzazz, try a set of acrylic nails that is painted or already has nail art.
 It’ll save you so much time.

 6. You will probably have to reshape the bottom of the nails.

 You know that you have to trim and file the top part of your falsies, but you might not realize that you’ll probably have to do the same thing to the bottom.
 Everyone’s nail beds are different so no acrylic nail shape is going to fit yours perfectly.
 Use a nail file and manicure scissors to mold your acrylic nails to mimic your actual nail shape for the most realistic finish.